Northeast winter storm shuts schools, knocks out power

-The start of a winter storm with heavy, wet snow caused a plane to slide off the runway and led to hundreds of school closings, canceled flights and thousands of power outages in parts of the Northeast on Tuesday.
+CONCORD, N.H.
+(AP) — The start of a winter storm with heavy, wet snow caused a plane to slide off a taxiway and led to hundreds of school closings, canceled flights and thousands of power outages in parts of the Northeast on Tuesday.

 The storm’s path included parts of New England, upstate New York, northeastern Pennsylvania and northern New Jersey.
 Snow totals by the time it winds up Wednesday were expected to range from a few inches to a few feet, depending on the area.